Skip to main content

 Design/build firms have a good handle on and better control over timelines than independent architects and builders.
 They can also help homeowners make decisions and selections informed by aesthetics, budget, and availability.

-The last option is regrettably necessary to mention; that of not having a skilled architect involved at all.
-We’ve encountered all-too-many projects over our decades of service that are poorly designed, to the detriment of the project – even of the whole structure, and certainly to the detriment of the homeowner.
+The last option is regrettably necessary to mention: not having a skilled architect involved at all.
+We’ve encountered many projects over our decades of service that have been poorly designed, to the detriment of the project – even of the whole structure – and certainly to the detriment of the homeowner.
 Enough said…

 **For the rest of this article, we will describe the remaining steps of the process based on working with a design/build firm.**